Skip to main content

 5. Adaptability

-As more service teams offer multichannel support, agents must be able to deftly switch between communication channels and messaging styles to consistently provide an excellent customer experience (CX).
+Customers are everywhere now, including social media, SMS, email, and live chat.
+That means customer service agents must also be in those places.
+Adaptability allows agents to deftly switch between communication channels and messaging styles to provide an excellent customer experience.

 6. Speed